 For general information about Acoustic Corner, email us or call 828-669-5162.
 Our hours are 10 to 7, Monday through Friday, and 10 to 5 on Saturdays.
 For more specific questions about our inventory, call or email our showroom.

-Our canine greeter Toby left us on May 15, to join BB King and fellow music-loving canines in the Great Beyond.
+Our canine greeter Toby left us on May 15, following BB King and fellow music-loving canines to the Great Beyond.
 He had been going down hill steadily for months with kidney disease, and finally needed to be released from sickness and suffering.
 His family misses him terribly, but we know he’s where he needs to be.
 He was a sweet, good boy.

 Pisgah Banjo Company open-back banjos (made with solar power!)

 Earl Fowler’s ‘Suspender’ banjo capos